Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 Online Banking (BPI/Unionbank)

-First, let's take another look of the current convenience fees charged by GCash.
+First, let's take another look at the current convenience fees charged by GCash.
 This compilation is as of July 2020.
 Notice that there are still cash-in options that remain free, so make sure to maximize these options.

 The Rise of e-Wallets in the Philippines